Hello from Maryland!

 about

-Previously, I've been a product engineering intern at replit, a lead instructional designer at Next Shift Learning, and a head TA of the SYMSYS1 teaching team.
+Previously, I've been a web developer at the UCI Design and Partnership Lab, a product engineering intern at replit, a lead instructional designer at Next Shift Learning, and a lecturer for CS106B at Stanford.
 I was the recipient of a Fulbright Study/Research award in 2019.
+(I had planned to do research at Peking University on an obscure remote learning platform in rural China, before remote learning was big.
+Then COVID happened.)

 As an undergrad at Stanford, I studied Symbolic Systems, a major combining linguistics, philosophy, psychology and computer science.
-I chased the questions: How do we learn? and How can we design more transformative tools and experiences for learning?
+I also graduated from Stanford with a Master's in Human-Computer Interaction with a focus on learning technologies.
+I pursued the questions: How do we learn? and How can we design more transformative tools and experiences for learning?

 research publications